Charter colony: Massachusetts Bay Colony

 In 1628, a Puritan group of well-rounded businessmen created the Governor for and Company of Massachusetts Bay to be a profitable investment in the colonies.
-The Council of New England authorized a land grant, allowing the company rights to the area between the Charles and Merrimack rivers to the Pacific Ocean westward.
+The Council for New England authorized a land grant, allowing the company rights to the area between the Charles and Merrimack rivers to the Pacific Ocean westward.
 Seeking surplus protection for their endeavor, the Puritans requested and were granted a charter from England.